-Emma comes across as conniving and underhand in her dealings with others.
+In this version, Emma comes across as conniving and underhand in her dealings with others.
 She’s also thoughtless and unfeeling in how she treats Harriet.
 Mr. Knightley is a correct gentleman, but a little lacking in friendliness and warmth.
 He seems to be more of a taciturn and stormy character.
 I’m not crazy about how these two characters were portrayed in this movie, but this may have been the director’s vision for them.

 Frank Churchill does an excellent job of coming across as a playboy–charming and completely insincere.
 I really like how John Knightley was portrayed in this film.
 His dry wit and sarcasm come through loud and clear in the few scenes in which he takes part.
 Mr. Woodhouse was also played excellently.

 There were a couple of unique things in this version that I appreciated.
 The beginning and ending of the movie are tied together by the machinations of poultry thieves!
 It was also kind of fun to see a series of Emma’s daydreams about various people marrying, with the characters frequently changing.